meuleman/gae-init-docs/main/templates/tutorial/list.md

 {% raw %}

-In order to present the contacts we will have to do three things: create the handler that will retrieve the contacts from the datastore, the template to present them in the browser and the link on the top bar to access this list.
+In order to present the contacts we will have to do two main things: create the **Handler** that will retrieve the contacts from the datastore and the **Template** to present them in the browser.
+After this, we need to perform a few smaller tasks like adding a link to the top navigation bar to access this list.

-### Contact List Handler
+### Handler

 Add the following code to the `contact.py` file: